tardis-sn/tardis/docs/installation.rst

     sudo apt-get install python-dev python-pip python-numpy python-scipy python-h5py python-pandas python-yaml

-We now need to install the newest astropy that
+We now need to install the newest astropy and we will install everything into

+    pip install astropy

 Using pip
 ---------